Answers from the Experts for All Your Stair Needs

 When customers are looking to buy a spiral stair, their first thought is often “How much does a spiral stair cost?”
 Spiral staircases are often associated with grand entrances and expensive spaces.
 However, there are plenty of designs that fit into a wide range of budgets.
 Because there’s a large number of customizable options that will affect spiral staircase prices, it’s hard to give you a specific number.
 We’ve broken down the major price points for you here!

-Spiral staircases prices come in a wide range from $600 through $100,000.
-For the purpose of this discussion we will limit the range from $600 to $20,000.
+Spiral staircases prices come in a wide range from $1,000 through $10,000.
 Here at Salter Spiral Stair, the quality is consistent throughout all of our products.
 The more expensive stairs don’t have a longer warranty, nor are they manufactured using a different process.
-The same Pennsylvania craftsmen that build our $20,000 stairs are the same people building our $600 stairs.
+The same Pennsylvania craftsmen that build our $10,000 stairs are the same people building our $1,000 stairs.

 The high cost of the Aluminum Powder Coated stair mentioned above is determined by a few different features.
 Starting with the basics, the raw material costs for an aluminum stair are going to be higher than a carbon steel frame.
 With this cost comes the added benefit of a rust resistant spiral stair frame.
 The powder coating finish on all of our aluminum stairs adds to the cost, but provides the extra benefit of a protective barrier between the stair frame and harsh weather.
 Now the size of the stair increases the cost in two ways.
 Because of the very large three story height of the stair, it will cost more than you’re standard one story staircase.
 It is essentially three staircases that are connected to create one large design.
 The larger 6’ diameter increases the amount of material and workmanship and in turn spiral staircase prices.
 Code compliant stairs also have extra safety features built into the design.
 For instance, there are extra balusters, or spindles, as well as risers that close off the open space between each step.
 In order to meet code, there should be no space large enough to allow a 4” sphere to pass through.